-- Prevention includes observing good respiratory hygiene (cough and sneeze etiquette), frequent, thorough handwashing, and avoiding infected persons.
+- Prevention includes observing good respiratory-hygiene (cough and sneeze etiquette) and hand-hygiene (frequent, thorough handwashing) measures and avoiding infected persons.

 - Varicella vaccine is routinely given as 2 doses to children, 1 dose each at ages 12-15 months and 4-6 years.
 All persons, regardless of travel, 4 years and older, born in 1980 or later, and without history of disease or of 2 countable doses of live vaccine at any time during their lives should complete a lifetime total of 2 doses of varicella vaccine (spaced by at least 28 days).

 - Vaccine side effects are most commonly injection-site reactions and fever; a localized or generalized varicella-like rash may occur.

 - Duration of vaccine protection following the first dose (adequate for travel) is 4 to 6 years and following the second dose is long-lasting; no booster dose is recommended.

 Varicella (chickenpox) is an acute, highly contagious, globally distributed infection caused by varicella zoster virus (VZV).
 Humans are the only reservoir for VZV, and human-to-human transmission occurs via inhalation or direct contact.
 Infection is usually mild and short-lived in healthy children.
 Serious secondary infections and other complications are more common in infants, adolescents, adults (particularly pregnant women), and persons with weakened immune systems.
 After primary infection as chickenpox, the virus becomes dormant in nerve tissue and can reactivate at any time, causing herpes zoster (shingles).